-The AST 2 course is about building a structure that supports safe travel practices.
-This is based on the gathering of information from sources like the avalanche hazard forecast, the weather and other relevant resources.
-Much emphasis will be on the trip planning process and how that ties into decision making and managing risk in avalanche terrain.
+The AST 2 course is about learning a process that supports safe travel practices in avalanche terrain.
+This is based on the gathering of information from sources like the avalanche hazard forecast, the weather and other relevant resources in your trip plan.
+On this AST 2 course, the emphasis will be on the trip planning process and how that factors into decision making and managing risk in avalanche terrain.

 *You can always contact us for dates that work best for you and we will do our absolute best to accommodate you.*

 *Please add 5% sales tax to the above amounts. *Additional expenses such as food, gear rental, park fees, transportation or accommodation not included.
 6:1 Student to Instructor Ratio

 March 30th - April 2nd 2022

 AST 2 is an advanced avalanche course designed for backcountry skiers, split-boarders and climbers.
 The focus of the AST 2 is on trip planning, interpretation of the public avalanche forecast, terrain selection, snowpack evaluation, weather inputs and field level decision making.